vpdb/vpx-js/bin/README.md

 # Command Line Tools

-VPX-JS comes with two command line tools:
+VPX-JS comes with command line tools.
+Make sure to run `npm run compile` first, then change to the compiled output directory (`dist/cjs/bin`) when you use Node.js.
+Another option is transpile the TypeScript file on the fly and execute it using `npx ts-node bin/vptscript.ts`.

 ### Extract Table Script